simonmichael/hledger/doc/site/more-docs.md

   describes Software Freedom Conservancy's setup, 2013

 Martin Blais' [beancount](http://furius.ca/beancount/) is another Ledger-inspired tool, written in Python.
-It has good [documentation](http://furius.ca/beancount/doc/index) some which may also be interesting to hledger users:
+It has good [documentation](http://furius.ca/beancount/doc/index), some of which may be useful to hledger users:

 - Command-line Accounting in Context
-- [Command-line Accounting Cookbook](http://furius.ca/beancount/doc/cookbook) advice and example real-world journal entries
 - The Double-Entry Counting Method
+- [Command-line Accounting Cookbook](http://furius.ca/beancount/doc/cookbook) example real-world journal entries
 - A Comparison of Beancount and Ledger & HLedger

 See also the two Twitter feeds: